 “I’ve never killed a human with it!”
 Aixa shouted at the lord mythic.

 “Ahhh.
 So you killed someone before you got it, but you never would again?
 You won’t sully Elizabeth Terrance’s memory--is that it?”

 Aixa couldn’t think of an answer before Wit pulled back one side of his blazer.
-His hand darted for the handle of the pistol concealed there.
+His hand darted for the pistol concealed there.

 But slowed down before reaching it, the world becoming a shimmering crawl in the dark.